Custom Webhook Stages

 Custom webhook stages provide a simple, yet powerful, way of adding custom stages to Spinnaker.
 These stages are typically used to make quick API calls to an external system as part of a pipeline.
 Instead of extending the various components through code, users can simply add configuration to Orca for these stages.
 They appear in the UI as if they were a native stage.

-To create a custom webhook stage, you’ll need to add configuration for the stage in orca-local.yml.
-The webhook.preconfigured property supports configuring multiple webhook stages.
+To set up a custom webhook stage, you’ll need to modify the orca-local.yml configuration file.
+The webhook.preconfigured property allows you to define multiple webhook stages.
+Here’s an example configuration:

 webhook: